1. Introduction

 16. Clean-Up Using finally in Python

-Sometimes you want to execute certain operations regardless of whether an exception occurs or not.
+Sometimes you need certain code to run no matter whether an exception occurs or not.

 For this purpose, the finally block is used, as it guarantees execution.